 As I mentioned at the start of this article, Twins are by far the most popular Muay Thai brand in Thailand.
 They have good prices and offer an excellent product.

 Top King is similar to the Twins gloves, but they have a slightly different design.
-I have used both Twins and Top King and each one feels slightly different.
+I have used both Twins, and Top King and each one feel slightly different.
 It comes down to personal taste and how you like the feel of the gloves.

 Like Twins and Fairtex gloves, Top King had a huge selection of different styles and options available.
 The owners of Top King and Twins are related, which is why they both do a good job of producing gloves.

 If you want to own a set of premium Muay Thai gloves, then Fairtex is your choice.
 They make a great product that has a quality look and feel.
 For an extra 10 bucks, you can end up getting some extremely nice fitting gloves that feel great.
 See our Fairtex Muay Thai glove review.